Greeley Ponds Rock Climbing

 West of Greeley ponds is a rock extrusion of schist and granite Much is smooth dark and possibly of a high iron content. furthest sections north are granite.
-About a mile from the ponds west is 1/4 mile+ long disconnected walls that far to the south are split by a giant dike (in winter known nowadays as "The Drool of the Beast" It is in the middle of nowhere and there's piratically nowhere to go after climbing it to get off of it in summer or winter.
-Therefore rappelling from the dike's decent rock ending is often necessary in winter.
+About a mile from the ponds west is 1/4 mile+ long disconnected walls that far to the south are split by a giant dike (in winter known nowadays as "The Drool of the Beast" It is in the middle of nowhere and there's nowhere to go after climbing it to get off of it in summer or winter.
+Therefore rappelling from the dike's decent rock ending is necessary in winter.
 Beyond the dike south is a 200+ brown slab.
 I've heard rumors of someone bolting a route up the brown slab.
-Rumors are unreliable.
-The slab being there is reliable.
-I haven't been to the slab yet but from a distance on the East Osceola Trail I got a clear view of it.
+Rumors are unreliable and the slab ends at the dike.
+I haven't been to the slab yet.
 I believe the slab is granite.

 Bushwhack up heading west a mile or so from Greeley ponds.
 I don't use the East Trail to Osceola.
 Head up before the ponds or keep right of the East Osceola trail and keep going west for the crag.
 It would be best to find it when the leaves are off the trees.
 Even in the winter climbers find themselves frustrated wandering around the base of this extrusion not knowing whether to head north or south.
 If the extrusion is broken up by small trees in slab gullies and mossy slab walls head south.
 The southern side of the ponds ledges should be approached from Waterville Valley.
 Their distances being about equal (2-3 miles).